Close connectedness of the moduli stack of reduced curves: Introduction

-By taking several 1-parameter limits, we always find a transverse union of monoidal singularities, leading us to our next result.
+By taking several 1-parameter limits, we find that any vanishing sequence is witnessed by a transverse union of monoidal singularities, leading us to our next result.
 In order to state it, we first recall some basic definitions related to numerical monoids. \begin{definition} A \emphbf{numerical monoid} is a submonoid $M$ of $\NN$ such that $\NN - M$ is a finite set.
-The minimal integer $c(M)$ such that $c(M) - 1 \not\in M$ is called the \emphbf{conductor} of $M$.
+The smallest integer $c(M)$ such that $c(M) + \NN \subseteq M$ is called the \emphbf{conductor} of $M$.
 The size $g(M)$ of the set $\NN - M$ is called the \emphbf{genus} of $M$. \end{definition}